john-itcsolutions/ChubbaMorris/README.md

 Real Estate & Agencies, Community Housing, Conveyancing, Solicitors & Land Title Registries

-Uses Elastos blockchain+ system.
-ELA token.
+Uses Elastos ELA blockchain+ system.
+ELA token partly as price of transactions, and as general digital currency.
 "Merge mined" with Bitcoin miners.
 Truly distributed ledger.
-with secure Runtime for the client, and secure Carrier network for the internet.
+Secure Runtime for the client, and secure Carrier network for the internet.
 Trust is embedded by distributing ledgers ..